benjaminjonard/CM3588-NixOS-ZFS/README.md

  ```
 After the build finishes, you’ll get a file named `result`, this is your NixOS image.

-- Flash te result file to an external drive (USB stick, SD card...)
+- Flash the result file to an external drive (USB stick, SD card...)
 For this tutorial, we’ll assume you’re using an SD card.
 > I personally used **Etcher**, but had to add a random extension to the `result` file (e.g., .img) for Etcher to recognize it.

 <br>